shotastage/LibC.swift/README.md

 import CLibrary
 ```

-and You can use this library only add `import CLibrary` to first line of source.
+and You can use this library only add `import clib` to first line of source.
 You need not to write codes like following.

 ```:Swift